mtquach2/SortColumns/README.md

 RUNTIME / SPACE COMPLEXITY:
 Runtime: O(n^2) because there is a nested for loop and each for loop is ran n times.
-Space Complexity: O(n) because the array and arraylist in the program is not constant and depends on what is inputed.
+Space Complexity: O(n) because the array and arraylist in the program are not constant and depends on what is inputed.

 OUTSIDE SOURCES / HELP: Eran Young